csp-inc/fluvius/docs/source/index.rst

     This documentation was generated on |today|, and is rebuilt on push events to the main branch.

-Project fluvius is a collaboration between the `Analytics Lab at Conservation Science Partners <https://analytics-lab.org/>`_, the `Instituto Tecnologico Vale <www.itv.org>`_, and `Microsoft Brazil <https://www.microsoft.com/en-us/ai/ai-for-earth>`_.
+Fluvius is a collaboration between the `Analytics Lab at Conservation Science Partners <https://analytics-lab.org/>`_, the `Instituto Tecnologico Vale <www.itv.org>`_, and `Microsoft Brazil <https://www.microsoft.com/en-us/ai/ai-for-earth>`_.
 Project Fluvius uses satellite imagery and AI to monitor the health of rivers in